 However, when they see how easy it is to care for these interesting plants, they quickly become collectors.
-Soon the “How to propagate cactus” question gets asked.
+Soon the “How to propagate cactus” or “How do I start new plants” question gets asked.

 It’s easy to grow cactus from grafts, seeds or cuttings if you know how.